atzori/atzori.github.io/index.md

 Information Processing &amp; Management (<a>IPM</a>).

 Serving for the <a href="http://www.zentralblatt-math.org/zmath/en/">Zentralblatt-Math</a> review database of mathematics.

+Organizing Committee Member of The 15th European Conference on Machine Learning (ECML) 2004 and the 8th European Conference on Principles and Practice of Knowledge Discovery in Databases (PKDD) 2004, Pisa, Italy

+Session Chair of the [Semantics Integration and Analysis Session](http://media.wix.com/ugd/346a54_17e3c654843f42dcacd155397eabcb0f.pdf),at the [10th IEEE International Conference on Semantic Computing (ICSC 2016)](http://www.ieee-icsc.com/), Laguna Hill, California.

 PC Member for a number of International Conferences and Workshops, including: